carlos-villatoro/nascar-pit-tryouts/README.md

     * Each persons time gets saved - if they beat the clock
     * Have leaderboard of times (including DNFs)
 * Animate wheel to move out and into game area 1
+* Add sound to the click and hold

+## Forseeable Roadblacks
+____
+* Creating lug nut object hitboxes and wheel hitboxes for each lugnut
+* Getting correct combination of mouse events
+* Having game stop and not be playable upon lose - timer runs out
+* Having lug nuts not fall outside of the random field